SVM Skill Test: 25 MCQs to Test a Data Scientist on SVM (Updated 2025)

 Solution: A

-Explanation: They are the points closest to the hyperplane and the hardest ones to classify.
-They also have a direct bearing on the location of the decision surface.
+Explanation: They are the points closest to the hyperplane and the hardest to classify.
+They also directly affect the location of the decision surface.

 Q9.
 The SVM’s are less effective when: